steadfast-collective/laravel-summit/README.md

 The Nova Resources will be published into your `app/Nova` directory.
 Once published, you can customise them to your heart's content.

+We're using [Spatie's Eloquent Sortable](https://github.com/spatie/eloquent-sortable) package to handle ordering of course blocks when creating.
+To extend on this functionality with Laravel Nova, we suggest using the [Nova Sortable](https://novapackages.com/packages/optimistdigital/nova-sortable) package.

 ### Video Storage

 There's a couple of different places you can store your videos.
 Out of the box, we currently support uploading to [Laravel's Filesystem](https://laravel.com/docs/master/filesystem) and to [api.video](https://api.video/).